tshepang/blog/content/computing/shutil.which() rocks.rst

 inflexible. `shutil.which()`__, OTOH, looks for the given executable name in user's PATH and is more thorough, since it also checks if the executable name points to something that is actually executable.
-So, making use of this new function resulted in more robust code, as well as `a lot cleaner`__.
+So, making use of this new function resulted in code that is both more robust code and `a lot cleaner`__.

 As a sidenote, this functionality `was first proposed in 2001`__!